gdrosos/bloat-study-artifact/README.md

 In this sub-section, we describe how you can run our methodology from scratch for producing the security metrics used to answer RQ2.
 The steps are described in the second paragraph of Section 2.4.
 We split this process in 2 steps.
 The first includes using the GitHub advisory database to retrieve PyPI vulnerabilities and investigate whether they affect our dataset.
 This step does not have any prerequisites.
-To perform this operation, simply run (the advisory database download might take up to 1 hour depending on your network connection):
+To perform this operation, run (the advisory database download might take up to 1 hour depending on your network connection):
 ```bash
  sh scripts/security_analysis/run_security_analysis.sh  $GH_TOKEN  \
   data/security data/project_dependencies_final.json